- Generalized anxiety disorder involves the intensity, duration, and frequency of excessive worry.

 How many of your students have an anxiety disorder?
 When I researched the numbers, there are two different answers.
 The CDC states that 7.1% of school-age children have been diagnosed with anxiety.
 However, the Child Mind Institute believes, based on interviews, that 31.9% of school age children have an anxiety disorder.

 As a teacher, I want to warn teachers to NOT diagnose students.
-We are not trained.
+You could be teaching in one of the best private schools in houston or elsewhere with first aid facilities, but remember you are not medically trained to diagnose mental health.
 However, we can be aware that anxiety is one of the largest mental health problems in students today.

 We can use resources to help.
 We can teach coping strategies to all students.